dashukin/postcss-text-indentation-adjustment/README.md

 ### CSS Input.
 Example styles that should receive corrections **based on core styles**.
+Core concept is to have common rules for all typography styles in one place - this makes much easier any transitions to new styles once design is going to be changed.
 ```css
 .rule {
 	padding-top: 24px /* {24px, .p1} */;